mariaphilo2024/GeoStem-Documentation/Introduction/Introducion.md

 **Invoice:** Manage invoice approvals, generation, and payment tracking.

 **Report and Analytics:** Provide insights and reports for better decision-making.

+## GeoStem Modules

+### 1. Inquiry Module
+- The Inquiry Module manages the process of creating and handling fuel requests.

+### How It Works:
+  **1. Customer Request:**

+- Customers communicate with executives to request fuel for a specific ship.

+**Key details collected:**

+     - Ship Name

+     - Port where fuel is required

+     - Date of delivery

+**2. Inquiry Creation:**

+- The executive creates an inquiry in the GeoStem system with the collected details.

+**3. Sending Inquiry to Sellers:**

+   - The system identifies fuel sellers connected to the requested port.
+   -
+   - An email or notification is sent to these sellers, providing details of the fuel inquiry.

+**4. Receiving Offers:**
+  - Sellers respond to the inquiry with their offer price, fuel quality, and delivery terms.

+**5. Seller Nomination:**
+   - Executives evaluate all offers and select the seller with the best price and terms.
+   -
+   - The nominated seller is finalized in the system.

+**6. Confirmation to Customer:**
+   - A confirmation is sent to the customer with the nominated seller's details, including price and delivery information.

+### 2. Claims Module
+     - The Claims Module handles any discrepancies or issues that arise after the fuel is delivered.

+**How It Works:**
+**1. Receive Post Bunker Details:**

+- After the fuel is delivered, sellers provide documentation, such as:
+-
+      - Delivery Note

+      - Fuel Quality Report

+**2. Check for Claims:**

+- Executives review the delivery documentation and check for claims, such as:
+-
+      -  Fuel Quality Issues: Incorrect specifications.

+      -  Fuel Quantity Issues: Shortage in delivery.

+      -  Other fuel-related discrepancies.

+**3. Settlement of Claims:**

+- Claims are resolved with the sellers, ensuring adjustments or compensations where necessary.

+ ### 3. Invoice Module
+- The Invoice Module focuses on the financial aspects of fuel procurement, ensuring seamless invoice management and payment tracking.

+**How It Works:**
+**1. Receive Invoice from Seller:**

+- Sellers submit their invoices for the delivered fuel.

+**2. Seller Invoice Approval:**

+- Executives verify the seller's invoice for accuracy and approve it.

+**3. Create Invoice for Customers:**

+- The system generates an invoice for the customer based on the approved seller invoice.

+**4. Customer Invoice Approval:**

+- The generated invoice is shared with the customer for verification and approval.

+**5. Payment Acknowledgement:**

+- Once payment is received from the customer, a payment acknowledgment is issued.

+ ### 4. Report and Analytics Module
+- The Report and Analytics Module provides insights and performance tracking across the procurement process.

+**How It Works:**
+- Generates detailed **reports** on:
+      - Inquiry volumes and response rates.
+      -  Claims resolution efficiency.
+       - Invoice approvals and payment statuses.
+       - Provides analytics to help executives and management make data-driven decisions.

 GeoStem simplifies the end-to-end fuel procurement workflow, enabling seamless collaboration between customers, executives, and sellers.

 ## Introduction